tomascandeias/procstat/README.md

 # ProcStat
+Bash script that shows statistics of the memory used and how much I/O all or a portion of the processes that are running are using.

 ## Description

-Bash script that shows statistics of the memory used and how much I/O all or a portion of the processes that are running are using.
+This script allows you to visualize how much memory a process is using in total, how much physical memory a process is occupying, the total number of bytes of I/O that a process wrote/read and also the rate of I/O corresponding to the last s seconds.

 ## Getting Started